-In his revealing autobiography, My Life, My Gay, published yesterday, the legendary crooner calls Father Seamus McElleroonie who he shares his home with, his ‘companion’ and ‘blessing’.
+In his revealing autobiography, My Life, My Gay, published yesterday, the legendary crooner, Cliff Richard calls Father Seamus McElleroonie who he shares his home with, his ‘companion’ and ‘blessing’.

 Sir Cliff, 67, met the former Roman Catholic priest during a trip to New York in 2001 where he was a judge at a choir boy competition and said that McElleroonie took a break from the priesthood soon after.

-‘That was seven years ago and our arrangement has worked out really well.
-Seamus now spends most of his time looking after my vast collection of teapots from the 18th century and pushing my stools in whenever he has a spare moment.
+‘That was seven years ago, and our arrangement has worked out really well.
+Seamus now spends most of his time looking after my vast collection of teapots from the 18th century and pushing my stool in whenever he has a spare moment.

 ‘He has become my special companion, which is great because I don’t like sleeping alone, even now.’

-Sir Cliff, a devoted Christian, met fans and signed copies of his book yesterday.
+Sir Cliff Richard, a devoted Christian, met fans and signed copies of his book yesterday.

 His private life has often been the subject of much speculation and the book attempts to finally come clean over many subjects, including voicing his approval for same-sex partnerships and what is the best cock ring to wear during sermons.

-‘What has been happening in the church for many years between priests is finally coming into acceptance.
+‘What has been happening in the church for many years is finally coming into acceptance.’

 ‘It seems to me that commitment is the issue and if anyone comes to me and says: “This is my partner – we are committed to each other” then I don’t care what their sexuality is.’